 - Cold Pressing: a purely mechanical method that is popular for extracting oil from seeds

-- Expeller Pressing: mechanical process that occurs in a single step and relies on heat from friction, works well for harder nuts and seeds
+- Expeller Pressing: a mechanical process that occurs in a single step and relies on heat from friction, works well for harder nuts and seeds

 - Refining: washing materials with a solvent that helps break them down